prometheus/docs/content/docs/concepts/metric_types.md

 Similar to a _histogram_, a _summary_ samples observations (usually things like request durations and response sizes).
-While it also provides a total count of observation and a sum of all observed values, it calculates configurable quantiles over a sliding time window.
+While it also provides a total count of observations and a sum of all observed values, it calculates configurable quantiles over a sliding time window.

 A summary with a base metric name of `<basename>` exposes multiple time series